-A credit score is a highlight of your financial habits and status.
-It is most significant when you need to take out a loan or apply for credit at a money lender or bank.
-A good credit score is beneficial as it increases the approval rate for credit applications, and reduces the interest rate charged to you.
-In contrast, a poor score will make it more difficult for you to get loans approved, and increases the interest rate on credit sources to you.
+A good credit score is beneficial as it increases your bank loan application approval rate and can potentially reduce the interest rate offered to you.
+In contrast, a poor score will make it more difficult for you to get your loans approved, and may increase the interest rate offered to you.

-In Singapore, a person’s credit score is a 4-digit number, affected by things such as one’s credit history, credit utilisation ratio, occurrences of delinquency (e.g. late or missed payments), amongst others.
-You might have unknowingly impacted your credit score with some of your credit usage habits – so here are some tips to help you maintain your credit score in the healthy numbers:
+In Singapore, a person’s credit score is a 4-digit number, which takes into account one’s credit history, credit utilisation ratio, and occurrences of delinquency (e.g. late or missed payments), amongst others.

 One of the biggest reasons for a low credit score is late or missed payments on credit cards or loans.
-Defaulting on payments gives the impression that an individual is not reliable or that they are financially incapable.
-Thus, banks will usually not approve loan applications by individuals with poor credit scores.
+Defaulting on or missing payments gives the impression that an individual is not reliable or that they are financially incapable of repaying what they owe.
+Thus, banks will usually not approve loan applications from individuals with poor credit scores.

-If you want to keep your credit score in the healthy range, making prompt payments is crucial.
-You can use a reminder system to help you, and automate payments wherever possible.
-If you are currently in significant debt, you can get a consolidation loan from an approved debt consolidation company in Singapore.
-This streamlines your debts so it is easier to keep track of payments.
+If you want to keep your credit score within the healthy range, paying off your loans early or on time is crucial.
+You can use calendar reminders to help you and automate payments wherever possible.
+If you are currently in significant debt, you can get a debt consolidation loan from a licensed moneylender in Singapore.
+This streamlines your debts so it is easier for you to keep track of payments.

-Keep your personal lines of credit to 5 or less.
-If you find other credit sources with more attractive rates, make it a point to close off one account and transfer to the new one.
+Keep your personal lines of credit as few as possible.
+If you find other credit sources with more attractive rates, make it a point to close off one account and transfer to a new one.

 Multiple lines of credit aren’t the only thing hurting your score.
-Did you know that even enquiring for new loans or credit cards can make your score suffer?
-Making too many enquiries in a short period of time make you look ‘credit-hungry’, which are alarm bells to any lending institution.
+Did you know that even enquiring about new loans or credit cards can affect your score?